 Below is a list of the most common labs our patients have tested.
 Insurance can be used for the basic labs or you can pay a discounted cash price.
 Most specialty labs are paid for out of pocket.
 Please note this is not a comprehensive list.
 We can help you determine which labs are best for you.
 The labs you are going to have tested, need to be determined prior to your appointment.

 - Complete Blood Count: Evaluates overall health and detect and/or identify a wide range of hematologic disorders.

 - Comprehensive Metabolic Panel: Evaluates your sugar (glucose) level, electrolytes, liver function, and kidney function.

 - Lipid Panel: Evaluates high cholesterol as an index to coronary artery disease.

-- Thyroid Panel: Evaluates how well your thyroid is functioning.
+- Thyroid Panel (includes several tests): Evaluates how well your thyroid is functioning.

-- Iron Panel: Evaluates Iron level, Iron stores, nutritional status, and can help detect blood diseases.
+- Iron Panel (includes several tests): Evaluates Iron level, Iron stores, nutritional status, and can help detect blood diseases.

 - Uric Acid: useful in the diagnosis and treatment of gout, renal failure, and a variety of other disorders including leukemia, psoriasis, starvation, and other wasting conditions.

 - Gamma-Glutamyl Transferase (GGT): A biliary enzyme that is especially useful in the diagnosis of obstructive jaundice, intrahepatic cholestasis, and pancreatitis.